ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 ```
 {: .pre}

-You can only issue the `setFeatureCompatibilityVersion` against the admin database.
-Likewise, ensure that no initial sync is in progress as running the command while an initial sync is in progress will cause the initial sync to restart.
+You can issue the `setFeatureCompatibilityVersion` only against the admin database.
+Likewise, ensure that no initial sync is in progress as running the command while an initial sync is in progress causes the initial sync to restart.
 If for any reason the command does not complete successfully, you can safely retry the command on the primary.
 {: .note}

 ## Migration Notes for New MongoDB 4.x Users